ghadiomo/tokyo-olympic-azure-data-engineering-project/README.md

 tokyo-olympic-azure-data-engineering-project
-This Repo is refered from YT : Olympic Data Analytics | Azure End-To-End Data Engineering Project by Darshan Parmar
+This Repo is refered from YT : Olympic Data Analytics | Azure End-To-End Data Engineering Project by Darshan Parmar @darshilparmar